The Patent Application Process (2021 Update)

 When you have submitted your application, you can start searching for similar ideas to determine which parts of your idea is new.
 Doing a search at this stage is ideal; you file your provisional patent application as early as possible, giving you maximum protection, and your idea usually only has to have one point of distinction from existing ideas to be approved for a patent.

 The best search to conduct is an international type search, similar to that in the next stage.
-It gives you a general idea of what information is needed in filing the PCT patent application.
+It gives you a general idea of what information you need to file the PCT patent application.

 4. PCT Patent Application (around 12 months from initial filing)